KarchinLab/HotMAPS_2016/README.md

 `myoutput_dir` is the output directory (Default: output/all_pdb_run).

+Note if you ran the normal version instead of parallel, you need not run this next step as the merged file will already be produced.
 To merge the output from the parallel runs use the following make command:
-Note if you ran the normal version instead of parallel, you need not run this step the merged file will already be produced

 ```bash
 $ make OUTPUT_DIR=myoutput mergeHotspotFiles
 ```

 Next, the p-values need to be adjusted for multiple hypotheses testing.
-This needs the mutation annotation files noted in the `Initital Setup` section that was saved in the "data" sub-directory (parameter `MUPIT_ANNOTATION_DIR` in the make command).
+This needs the CRAVAT reference transcript files noted in the `Initital Setup` section that was saved in the "data" sub-directory (parameter `MUPIT_ANNOTATION_DIR` in the make command).

 ```bash